csteach460/csteach460.github.io/coursework.md

     * explain implemented differences throughout semester
       * where and why did you update the project?
       * benefits of updates
-    * clearly detail design and development process
+  	* explain design decisions
-      * outline testing, prototypes &c.
+  	  * describe patterns used in design and development of app
-      * explain pros and cons of existing interface
+  	  * structures, organisation of code and logic
-      * contrast old and new interface
+      * explain testing and analysis
       * ...
   * work may be conducted individually or in groups (max.
 4 persons per group)
     * group report must clearly define each student's work and contributions, where applicable